tlswg/tls13-spec/draft-ietf-tls-tls13.md

 bad_record_mac
 : This alert is returned if a record is received which cannot be deprotected.
-Because AEAD algorithms combine decryption and verification, this alert is used for all deprotection failures.
+Because AEAD algorithms combine decryption and verification, and also to avoid side channel attacks, this alert is used for all deprotection failures.
   This alert should never be observed in communication between proper implementations, except when messages were corrupted in the network.